José Ignacio Castillo

-José Ignacio Castillo Álvarez (born 11 April 1975) is a former professional footballer who played as a striker.
+José Ignacio Castillo Álvarez (born 11 April 1975) is an Argentine former professional footballer who played as a striker.

 Career

 Serie D

 A prolific striker, nicknamed Nacho, he moved in Italy in 2001 to join Serie D club Brindisi, offering a massive contribution to their promotion to Serie C2 thanks to 15 goals in 23 matches.
-Despite this, he was not initially allowed to try his luck into professional football due to his lack of a European Union passport, and consequently opted to join Apulian Serie D side Nardò, where he scored 17 goals.
+Despite this, he was not initially allowed to try his luck into professional football due to his lack of a European Union passport, and consequently opted to join Salentinian Serie D side Nardò, where he scored 17 goals.
 In 2003, he left Nardò for Vigor Lamezia, where he scored an impressive 24 goals in 32 matches.

 Gallipoli & Italian nationality

 In 2004, Castillo returned to Apulia to join newly promoted but ambitious Serie D side Gallipoli, helping them to gain two consecutive promotions thanks to a 40 goals in 55 matches, being now able to play into Serie C2 during the 2005–06 season after having finally obtained an Italian passport at the age of 29.